storybookjs/react-native/addons/addon-contexts/README.md

 sure a component look great in all scenario.

 A good practice to write maintainable components is separate the presentation and its business logic.
-Storybook is a great place for exercising the visualization and interaction of your components, which may depended on a context.
+Storybook is a great place for exercising the visualization and interaction of your components, which may depend on some contexts.
 Often enough, you will find it become very tedious to wrap each component deeply with its contextual environments before you can really write the main story.
 You even start to write extra components or factory functions just to make your life easier.
 How about changing the context of your story dynamically?!
 There were simply having no good